hannahilea/hannahilea.github.io/blog/seagull-fliposcope-animation-with-cuttle/src.md

 Parallax is a broadly applicable phenomenon,[^broad] and is commonly exploited in animation: moving background and foreground content at different speeds to add depth to a scene.
 Once you start recognizing it, you'll see it everywhere: in cartoons and video games and real life, when staring out the window of a moving vehicle.

-[^broad]: If you haven't encountered the term parallax before, it's worth [reading more](https://en.wikipedia.org/wiki/Parallax); among other applications, astronomer [Henrietta Swan Leavitt](https://en.wikipedia.org/wiki/Henrietta_Swan_Leavitt) used it in the early 1900s to calibrate her discoveries for measuring large (very large!) distances across the universe.
+[^broad]: If you haven't encountered the term parallax before, it's worth [reading more](https://en.wikipedia.org/wiki/Parallax) about its applications.
+One of my favorites is astronomer [Henrietta Swan Leavitt](https://en.wikipedia.org/wiki/Henrietta_Swan_Leavitt) using stellar parallax in the early 1900s to calibrate her discoveries for measuring large (very large!) distances across the universe.

 For my own use of parallax in animation, I used [Cuttle](https://cuttle.xyz/) a web-based parametric CAD software that I love and have written about [previously](../cuttle-obsession/).
 Here is my initial proof-of-concept prototype:[^template1]